Gordon Ramsay

 $15M

-Gordon Ramsay's $220M net worth is 14.7x larger than Heston Blumenthal's $15M—proving that screaming sells better than science.
+Gordon Ramsay's $220M net worth is 14.7x larger than Heston Blumenthal's $15M—proving that screaming at mediocre cooks scales better than revolutionizing molecular gastronomy.

 Gordon Ramsay's Revenue